 – Why it matters: Taking photos without permission can invade someone’s private moment of grief and diminish the solemn atmosphere of the space.
 Always ask for consent when necessary.

-respectful cemetery behavior3.
+respectful cemetery behavior 3.
 Never Remove Items from Graves

 Many people leave behind flowers, personal items, or keepsakes as a tribute to their loved ones.
 Even if something appears to be old or abandoned, it’s not yours to take.
 Those items often hold significant sentimental value for the family, so don’t touch or remove anything from a grave.